jloveric/language-interpolation/README.md

 I'm interested in creating larger language models from an ensemble of smaller models.
 This would give better flexibility in adding or removing specific sources.

-Working models for High Order MLPs, and Highr Order Mamba (SSM) as well as a few others.
+Working models for High Order MLPs, and High Order Mamba (SSM) as well as a few others.

 # Dataset